kaantursenn/kaantursenn/README.md

 ---

 ### 🚀 About Me
-- 🎓 High school student at **Otomotiv Endüstrisi İhracatçıları Birliği Vocational and Technical Anatolian High School**
+- 🎓 High school student at **Automotive Industry Exporters Association Vocational and Technical Anatolian High School**
 - 💼 Co-Founder of **@3dotsoftware**
 - 💻 Currently learning **JavaScript**
 - 🔥 Passionate about coding, technology, and innovation